talon-one/talon_one.rb/docs/ManagementApi.md

 Import audience members

 Upload a CSV file containing the integration IDs of the members you want to add to an audience.
 The file should be sent as multipart data and should contain only the following column (required):  - `profileintegrationid`: The integration ID of the customer profile.
-The import **replaces** the previous list of audience members.  **Note:** We recommend limiting your file size to 500MB.
-Example:  ```text profileintegrationid charles alexa ```
+The import **replaces** the previous list of audience members.  > [!note] We recommend limiting your file size to 500 MB.  ## Example  ```text profileintegrationid charles alexa ```

 ### Example